National Gallery of Australia

 Project Details

-Benmax has undertaken many projects within the National Gallery of Australia.
-The most recent featured a new entrance and foyer, gallery shop, new function and event space, and 11 new art galleries showcasing works from the world’s largest collection of Australian Indigenous art.
+One of the larger projects delivered by Benmax, in partnership with builder Manteena, was in 2011 and featured a new entrance and foyer, gallery shop, new function and event space, and 11 new art galleries showcasing works from the world’s largest collection of Australian Indigenous art.

-To prevent damage to the works of art, the galleries’ air conditioning systems operate 24 hours per day to maintain stable temperature and humidity levels.
+To prevent damage to the works of art, the galleries’ air conditioning systems operate 24 hours per day, seven days a week to maintain stable temperature and humidity levels within the building and gallery spaces.